lalolv/godeploy/README.md

 - [server] port: Running port number
 - [shell] path: Directory where the script is saved
 - [slack] slack: Slack config.
 If it is empty, the API is not connected.
+Token is `Bot User OAuth Token` value in `OAuth & Permissions`。
+- [slash] Slash Commands in Slack API，You can add command and run it in the Slack input field.

 ## Plan

-- Support for Slack commands
 - Support for plug-in extensions
 - Add Token authentication